Are We Herbivores ?

-Whether it’s a vegan documentary productions or an article on vegan diet benefits, I often get an impression that every meat eater falls there into the category of a regular MC Donald’s customer.
-The latest vegan documentary “What The Health” even goes as far as to bluntly suggest very little contribution of sugar to diabetes and cardiovascular conditions.
+Whether it’s a vegan documentary production or an article on vegan diet benefits, I often get an impression that every meat eater falls there into the category of a regular MC Donald’s customer.
+The latest vegan documentary “What The Health” even goes as far as to bluntly suggest a very little contribution of sugar to diabetes and cardiovascular conditions.

-Personally I can accept vegan’s stance from ecological, ethical, and to some extent health concerns point of view.
+Personally, I can accept vegan’s stance from ecological, ethical, and to some extent health concerns point of view.
 To some extent because most of these health reasons are clearly proven to be a combination of many other factors than just simply and plainly eating meat.

 Fatty acid composition of the plasma lipids in Greenland Eskimos.